MonashARP/game-package-kookaburras/README.md

 The `uno` R package simulates a full multiplayer UNO game using realistic card rules and automated gameplay.

-Designed as part of the **Monash ETC Advanced R course**, this package allows players to experience turn-by-turn logic, action card effects, and winner detection, all within a reproducible and testable R environment.
+Designed as part of the **Monash ETC Advanced R course**, this package allows players to experience turn-by-turn logic, action and wild card effects, and winner detection, all within a reproducible and testable R environment.

 > Developed by Team Kookaburras.